Art of Belgium: Early Modern art

 During the so-called Northern Renaissance, Belgium experienced an artistic boom, spawning the immensely popular Baroque Flemish school of painting.
 The cities of Bruges and Antwerp, some of the richest in the region, became artistic centres during the period.

-The artist Peter Paul Rubens painted in Belgium between 1609-1621, working for many royal patrons from his studio in Antwerp.
+The artist Peter Paul Rubens painted in Belgium between 1609 and 1621, working for many royal patrons from his studio in Antwerp.
 Rubens' house in Antwerp, the Rubenshuis, is now a museum.

 Anthony van Dyck, celebrated for his painting of British court, including Charles I, was born in Antwerp.

 Flemish art was not confined to the boundaries of modern Flanders and several leading artists came from or worked in areas in which langues d'oïl were spoken, from the region of modern Wallonia, e.g. Robert Campin, Rogier van der Weyden (Rogier de la Pasture) and Jacques Daret.
-Joachim Patinir Henri Blès are generally called mosan painters.
+Joachim Patinir Henri Blès are generally called Mosan painters.
 Lambert Lombard (Liège, 1505 – 1566) was a Renaissance painter, architect and theorist for the Prince-Bishopric of Liège.
 Gérard de Lairesse, Bertholet Flemalle were also important painters in the Prince-Bishopric of Liège.